Non-linear Dynamics and Primordial Black Hole Formation During Kination: Numerical Results

-For inhomogeneities with characteristic wavelength $\lambda_0>H_0^{-1}$, perturbation theory predicts that the perturbation energy density of super-horizon modes is approximately given by the gradient term and scales as $\rhop\sim\rhog\sim a^{-2}$.
-Thus, it effectively ``grows'' as $a^4$ compared to the kination background and behaves like scalar curvature perturbations.
-However, in practice, as shown in the previous section that the energy density of the perturbations consists of both the gradient term and the induced kinetic term.
-Thus, we aim to investigate whether the perturbation energy density and/or the gradient energy density still behave as $\rhop\sim a^{-2}$ in the presence of induced kinetic inhomogeneity and strong gravitational backreaction.

-We begin by confirming this in the linear limit and simulate a scalar field with a homogeneous kinetic energy profile and an inhomogeneity characterised by an initial wavelength of $\lambda_0=10^4H_0^{-1}$.
-The amplitude of this inhomogeneity is chosen by setting the non-linearity parameter to $b=10^{-10}$.
+For inhomogeneities with characteristic wavelength $\lambda_0>H_0^{-1}$, linear perturbation theory indicates that the perturbation energy density of super-horizon modes is approximately given by the gradient term and scales as $\rhop\sim\rhog\sim a^{-2}$.
+Thus, the density contrast grows as $a^4$ compared to the kination background and the modes behave like scalar curvature perturbations.
+We begin by confirming this in the linear limit and simulate a scalar field with a homogeneous kinetic energy profile and an inhomogeneity characterised by an initial wavelength of $\lambda_0=1\times10^3H_0^{-1}$.
+The amplitude of this inhomogeneity is chosen by setting the initial density contrast to $\delta_0=1\times10^{-10}$.
 The results of the simulation are shown in Figure~\ref{superhorizon}.
-We find that once the system relaxes from the initial conditions, the volume-averaged perturbation energy density closely tracks the gradient energy density.
-We measure the variance of the local expansion parameter $\langle \delta K\rangle/\langle K\rangle\ll1$, indicating that the simulation domain remains highly homogeneous and the spacetime closely follows the FLRW metric.
-We are thus justified in identifying $\langle \chi\rangle^{-1/2}\sim a$ and the perturbation energy density does evolve as $\langle \rhop\rangle\sim\langle \rhog\rangle\sim a^{-2}$ in this linear regime.
+We find that the volume-averaged perturbation energy density $\langle\rhop\rangle$ very quickly tracks the gradient energy density once the system relaxes from the initial conditions.
+This happens within approximately one \efold.
+We also find that the variance of the local expansion parameter $\langle \delta K\rangle/\langle K\rangle\ll1$, indicating that the simulation domain remains highly homogeneous and the spacetime closely follows the FLRW metric.
+Thus, the perturbation energy density then evolves as $\langle \rhop\rangle\sim\langle \rhog\rangle\sim a^{-2}$.

-We extend the simulation duration to investigate whether these perturbations continue to behave as $\langle \rhop\rangle\sim a^{-2}$ when they enter a non-linear regime.
-Since the oscillation period of the super-horizon mode is proportional to the characteristic wavelength, $T\propto\lambda\gg H^{-1}$, for the mode to oscillate and eventually re-enter the horizon to potentially enter a strong-gravity regime, we shorten the initial characteristic wavelength and increase the initial gradient energy density.
-We present a representative case with $\lambda_0=200H_0^{-1}$ and $b=1.8\times10^{-6}$ in Figure~\ref{nonlinear}.
+Since the oscillation period of a super-horizon mode is proportional to its characteristic wavelength, $T \propto \lambda \gg H^{-1}$, the mode must oscillate and eventually re-enter the horizon before it can potentially enter a strong-gravity regime.
+To facilitate this within a feasible simulation time, we reduce the initial characteristic wavelength and increase the initial gradient energy density.
+As a representative example, we consider the case $\lambda_0 = 20H_0^{-1}$ and $\delta_0 = 5 \times 10^{-4}$, shown in Figure~\ref{nonlinear}.